Udeme98/Todo-React-TS/README.md

 # React + TypeScript Todo App

-This repository contains the code for a Todo application i'm building using React, Tand ypescript
+This repository contains the code for a Todo application i'm building using React, and Typescript